robertwenner/comics/README.md

 You'll need [Inkscape](https://inkscape.org) in the `$PATH` to actually export your comics to `png`.

+You also need `Imager::File::PNG`, which in turn depends on `libpng-dev`.

+`optipng` is recommended to shrink exported png files.

-You also need `Imager::File::PNG`, which in turn depends on `libpng-dev` and `optipng`.
-For spell checking, you need `ASpell` or `Hunspell` with the corresponding development libraries (e.g., `libaspell-dev`) plus dictionaries for the languages you want to use.
+For spell checking, you need `ASpell` or `Hunspell` with the corresponding development libraries.
+I had a hard time with Hunspell and UTF8, so I prefer ASpell and its libraries `libaspell-dev` plus dictionaries for the languages you want to use (e.g., `aspell-de`, `aspell-en`, or `aspell-es`).

 ## Installation